-Casey Anthony: Did She Have Help Dumping Dead Daughter?
+Casey Anthony: Did She Have Help Dumping Dead Tot?
 Investigation Discovery ‘Murder Mystery’ On Sunday

 — Saints Angel (@SpicyCajunHoney) March 7, 2017

-Hopefully, that is a question that will be answered on Sunday’s investigation of the Casey Anthony case.
+Hopefully that is a question that will be answered on Sunday’s investigation of the Casey Anthony case.
 The memorial site where people gathered to remember Caylee has grown over with weeds, the Daily Mail reported.
 And according to FindAGrave, Caylee Anthony’s remains were cremated.
 No burial site was listed.

 [Featured Image by Red Huber/AP Images]